 We’ve established that collaborative displays are being used by businesses to enhance collaboration and that schools are boosting engagement with interactive whiteboard technology.

 So what can you expect from a collaborative display?

 We’ll take a look at the collaboration display that won the ‘Best in Show’ award at InfoComm and ISTE in 2017, the ViewSonic ViewBoard IFP7550, to get an idea.
 Some collaborative displays, like this one, aim to provide an out-of-the-box collaborative experience.

 Collaborative displays like this have geared their hardware toward group collaboration and functionality.
-Features such as 4K clarity, 20-point multiple touch, 16GB of onboard storage, and interactive annotation software are how they achieve this collaborative functionality.
+Features such as 4K clarity, 20-point multiple touch points, 16GB of onboard storage, and interactive annotation software are how they achieve this collaborative functionality.
 As collaborative displays become more common, it’s clear that this type of solution is going to be beneficial for a wide range of different types of group settings.